 Disclaimer: This post was sponsored by the J.M.
 Smucker company.
 All opinions and the yummy recipe are my own.

-Today, I have a new and exciting coffee drink for you – a Middle Eastern Iced Coffee.
+Today, I have a new and exciting coffee drink for you – a Middle Eastern Iced Coffee with Homemade Cardamom Vanilla Syrup.
 It’s inspired by a coffee on the menu at Cocoa and Cinnamon in my hometown, Durham, NC.
-They even have vegan snacks, so be sure to try it when you’re in town.

 The most surprising part is that I don’t actually use nondairy milk or creamer in this one.
 But, of course, you can add it if you want to, it’s your coffee!